Extinction Rebellion roadblock

 They declared the non-violent rebellion on behalf of life itself "in

-this nation and planet" and said they can no longer stand
+communities; this nation and planet" and said they can no longer stand

-idly by given the prospect of unimaginable suffering brought about by climate breakdown
+idly by given the prospect of unimaginable suffering brought about by

-climate change in this week's budget, which included various
+of climate change in this week's budget, which included various

 Canada Goose's cruelty to animals